imdrasil/jennifer.cr/docs/model_mapping.md

 | `#set_attribute` | `String \| Symbol`, `DB::Any` | sets attribute by given name |
 | `#attribute` | `String \| Symbol` | returns attribute value by it's name |

+All allowed types are listed on the [Migration](/migration.md) page.

-Automatically model is associated with table with underscored pluralized class name, but special name can be defined using `::table_name` method in own body before using any relation (`::singular_table_name` - for singular variant).
+Automatically model is associated with table with underscored pluralized name of it's class, but special name can be defined using `::table_name` method in own body before using any relation (`::singular_table_name` - for singular variant).

 **Important restriction** - model with no primary field is not allowed for now.